NET WORTH: $5.6 billion

 FUNDING AREAS: Education, Arts & Culture

 OVERVIEW: For many years, George Lucas has supported education.
-In recent years, Lucas has also focused his attentions on bringing the Los Angeles-based Lucas Museum of Narrative Art to life through $1 billion spent on construction and endowments.
-Importantly, he signed the Giving Pledge with his wife, Mellody Hobson., The couple conducts philanthropy through its George Lucas Family Foundation (which held more than $1 billion in assets in a recent years) and the George Lucas Educational Foundation.
+In recent years, Lucas has also prioritized bringing the Los Angeles-based Lucas Museum of Narrative Art to life through $1 billion spent on construction and endowments.
+Importantly, he signed the Giving Pledge with his wife, Mellody Hobson., The couple makes grants through its George Lucas Family Foundation (which held more than $1 billion in assets in a recent years) and the George Lucas Educational Foundation.

 BACKGROUND: Born in Modesto, California, George Lucas was interested in film from an early age.
 He graduated from the USC Film School, and later co-founded the production company, American Zoetrope, with Francis Ford Coppola.
 He also established his own company, Lucasfilm, and went on to write, produce and direct American Graffiti, and, of course, Star Wars.
 In addition, Lucas established the effects company Industrial Light & Magic, and produced the Indiana Jones franchise among many other films.

 OTHER: The George Lucas Family Foundation made more than $64 million in disbursements in 2015 alone to more than 200 organizations, including those that support childhood development and mentorship, medical research and outreach, gun control, cultural diversity awareness, faith-based resource centers, refugee aid, inner-city youth support, environmental and wildlife initiatives, various museums, public media and others.
-The couple seems to focus their giving in Chicago, New York City, San Francisco and Los Angeles.
+The couple prioritizes Chicago, New York City, San Francisco and Los Angeles.

 LOOKING FORWARD: When Lucas sold Lucasfilm to Disney for just over $4 billion in 2012, his spokesperson said he planned to put the majority of the proceeds toward philanthropic endeavors.
 Since then, Lucas has focused on creating his museum, where he is poised to spend at least $1 billion.
 Now that the museum plans are all but finalized, we can expect him to circle back to education and other initiatives in order to make good on the couple’s Giving Pledge.